openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

         Linux has solid support for USB desktop scanners (even all-in-one printer/fax/scan devices and those with sheet-feeders or other attachments) thanks to the [SANE](http://www.sane-project.org/) project.
 There is also no shortage of quality scan applications, like [Kooka](http://kooka.kde.org/), [XSane](http://www.xsane.org/), or [Simple Scan](https://launchpad.net/simple-scan).
-But with images alone you lose the ability to search the text content of your documents ” and remember, you can not only search within a particular document, but use GNU utilities to search your entire document collection. (...)
+But with images alone you lose the ability to search the text content of your documents â€” and remember, you can not only search within a particular document, but use GNU utilities to search your entire document collection. (...)

-
+â€

+â€œ

         [Jeff Hoogland: Dialog with the Girlfriend](http://jeffhoogland.blogspot.com/2011/03/dialog-with-girlfriend.html)